Sanfe/robingood/README.md

 - ~~robingood_streaming needs some improvement with guessit and some strange file names.~~ robingood_streaming it's ready for use.
 - Replace TMM in robingood.py with guessit.
 - Windows .exe precompiled, too much round for deploy all the dependencies in python.
-- Make a kodi addon for robingood_streaming
+- Make a kodi addon for robingood_streaming (maybe, some day)